saberdog2005/sisterfoh/README.md

             Create an OAuth 2.0 Client ID (type: "Web application") and add http://localhost:8000 to "Authorized JavaScript origins".
         In register.html, replace YOUR_GOOGLE_CLIENT_ID.apps.googleusercontent.com and YOUR_API_KEY with your actual credentials.

-Usage

-    Launch the Application:
-        Open http://localhost:8000/register.html in your browser.
-    Log a Sale:
-        Enter a customer name in the "Customer Name" field.
-        Use the "+" or "-" buttons to adjust quantities of Event Tickets ($20) or VIP tickets ($50).
-        Input the cash amount in the "Cash Received" field.
-        Click "Log Cash Sale" to record the transaction, which will then appear in the "Transaction Log" table.
-    Export Transactions:
-        Click "Export to Excel" to download a .xlsx file with all transactions and totals.
-    Sync with Google Sheets:
-        Ensure Google API credentials are set up.
-        After logging sales, click "Export to Excel" to sync data to the Google Spreadsheet (ID: 1J7rCLXuCOgdtUGE_37dysfx0GFS5h1t8cFvS4_vQDtc).
-    Generate Daily Report:
-        Click "Debug Log & Daily Report" to download an HTML file (daily.html) summarizing daily interactions and transactions.
-    Close Out Sales:
-        Click "Close Out Sales" to reset transactions and view totals for sales, cash, attendees, and unique customers.

 Dependencies

 jQuery (3.7.1): DOM manipulation and event handling (loaded from cdnjs.cloudflare.com).
 XLSX (0.18.5): Excel file generation (loaded from cdnjs.cloudflare.com, with a fallback to cdn.jsdelivr.net).
 Google APIs: Google Sheets integration (loaded from apis.google.com).
 IndexedDB: Local storage of transactions and logs (browser-native).

 Development Notes

 CSS: Employs custom variables (--primary, --success, --danger, --spacing) for a responsive, modern design.
     JavaScript: Uses classes (DatabaseManager, StateManager, Transaction) for state management and IndexedDB storage.
     Error Handling: Provides user-friendly error messages via showError for network issues, API failures, or invalid inputs.
     Browser Compatibility: Targets modern browsers with fallback mechanisms for script loading (e.g., jQuery, XLSX).

 Troubleshooting

    Google API Errors: For "Invalid cookiePolicy" or CORS issues, ensure the app runs on a web server (not file://) and Google Cloud credentials are correctly configured.
     Script Loading Issues: Verify your internet connection if jQuery, XLSX, or Google APIs fail to load.
 Use the browser console (F12) to debug.
     Local Storage: Confirm your browser supports IndexedDB (most modern browsers do).
 Clear browser data if problems persist.

-Contributing
-This project welcomes contributions!
-To get involved:

-    Fork the repository or create a new branch.
-    Modify register.html or related assets (e.g., CSS, JavaScript).
-    Test changes locally using the installation steps.
-    Submit a pull request with your updates.

 License
 This project is licensed under the MIT License - see the LICENSE (./LICENSE) file for details.
 Contact
 For questions or support, reach out to the project maintainer:

-    Email: [your-email@example.com (mailto:your-email@example.com)] (replace with your contact info)
+    Email: [j4sunofficia@gmail.com (mailto:j4sunofficia@gmail.com)] (replace with your contact info)
     GitHub: saberdog2005

 Notes

 Replace placeholders like YOUR_GOOGLE_CLIENT_ID, YOUR_API_KEY, and contact details with actual values in register.html and this README.
 If hosting on GitHub, ensure the repository link (https://github.com/saberdog2005/sisterfoh) matches your setup.
         Include a LICENSE file if open-sourcing the project.

-Save this as README.md in the same directory as register.html for comprehensive documentation.

-After logging sales, click "Export to Excel" to sync data to the Google Spreadsheet (ID: 1J7rCLXuCOgdtUGE_37dysfx0GFS5h1t8cFvS4_vQDtc).

-Generate Daily Report:
-Click "Debug Log & Daily Report" to download an HTML file (daily.html) summarizing daily interactions and transactions.

-Close Out Sales:
-Click "Close Out Sales" to reset transactions and view totals for sales, cash, attendees, and unique customers.

-Dependencies
-jQuery (3.7.1): DOM manipulation and event handling (loaded from cdnjs.cloudflare.com).

-XLSX (0.18.5): Excel file generation (loaded from cdnjs.cloudflare.com, with a fallback to cdn.jsdelivr.net).

-Google APIs: Google Sheets integration (loaded from apis.google.com).

-IndexedDB: Local storage of transactions and logs (browser-native).

-Development Notes
-CSS: Employs custom variables (--primary, --success, --danger, --spacing) for a responsive, modern design.

-JavaScript: Uses classes (DatabaseManager, StateManager, Transaction) for state management and IndexedDB storage.

-Error Handling: Provides user-friendly error messages via showError for network issues, API failures, or invalid inputs.

-Browser Compatibility: Targets modern browsers with fallback mechanisms for script loading (e.g., jQuery, XLSX).

-Troubleshooting
-Google API Errors: For "Invalid cookiePolicy" or CORS issues, ensure the app runs on a web server (not file://) and Google Cloud credentials are correctly configured.

-Script Loading Issues: Verify your internet connection if jQuery, XLSX, or Google APIs fail to load.
-Use the browser console (F12) to debug.

-Local Storage: Confirm your browser supports IndexedDB (most modern browsers do).
-Clear browser data if problems persist.

-Contributing
-This project welcomes contributions!
-To get involved:
-Fork the repository or create a new branch.

-Modify register.html or related assets (e.g., CSS, JavaScript).

-Test changes locally using the installation steps.

-Submit a pull request with your updates.

-License
-COMMERCIAL COPYRIGHT &copy; SABERDOG LLC.
-ALL RIGHTS RESERVED.
-UNAUTHORIZED DUPLICATION PROHIBITED.

-For questions or support, reach out to the project maintainer:
-Email: [j4sunofficial@gmail.com (mailto:j4sunofficial@gmail.com)] (replace with your contact info)

-GitHub: saberdog2005

-Notes
-Replace placeholders like YOUR_GOOGLE_CLIENT_ID, YOUR_API_KEY, and contact details with actual values in register.html and this README.

-If hosting on GitHub, ensure the repository link (https://github.com/saberdog2005/sisterfoh) matches your setup.

-Include a LICENSE file if open-sourcing the project.

-Save this as README.md in the same directory as register.html for comprehensive documentation.

-html.

-Start a local server with Python 3: